cooperative-computing-lab/cctools/doc/manuals/work_queue/index.md

 | Field | Description
 |-------|------------
 |-      | **Stats for the current state of workers**
-| workers_connected;	   | Number of workers currently connected to the master.
+| workers_connected;	   | Number of workers currently connected to the manager.
 | workers_init;          | Number of workers connected, but that have not send their available resources report yet
 | workers_idle;          | Number of workers that are not running a task.
 | workers_busy;          | Number of workers that are running at least one task.
 | workers_able;          | Number of workers on which the largest task can run.
 |
 |-      | **Cumulative stats for workers**
-| workers_joined;        | Total number of worker connections that were established to the master.
+| workers_joined;        | Total number of worker connections that were established to the manager.
-| workers_removed;       | Total number of worker connections that were released by the master, idled-out, fast-aborted, or lost.
+| workers_removed;       | Total number of worker connections that were released by the manager, idled-out, fast-aborted, or lost.
-| workers_released;      | Total number of worker connections that were asked by the master to disconnect.
+| workers_released;      | Total number of worker connections that were asked by the manager to disconnect.
 | workers_idled_out;     | Total number of worker that disconnected for being idle.
 | workers_fast_aborted;  | Total number of worker connections terminated for being too slow.
-| workers_blacklisted ;  | Total number of workers blacklisted by the master.
+| workers_blacklisted ;  | Total number of workers blacklisted by the manager.
 (Includes fast-aborted.)
 | workers_lost;          | Total number of worker connections that were unexpectedly lost. (does not include idled-out or fast-aborted)
 |
 |-      | **Stats for the current state of tasks**